Abusing certain drugs, such as amphetamines and hallucinogens, can lead to a mental illness called psychosis.

 5 Adverse Psychosis Symptoms Caused by Drug Use

 Psychosis is a mental illness commonly accompanied by hallucinations and delusions that make you feel disconnected from reality.
-Psychosis is a common side effect of regular drug use, and comes with long-term health effects that can impact your overall livelihood.
-Understanding more about psychosis can motivate you to avoid drugs that cause this mental illness, and seek the treatment you need to safely overcome addiction.
+Psychosis is a common side effect of regular drug use and comes with long-term health effects that often impact your overall livelihood.
+Understanding more about psychosis can motivate you to avoid drugs that cause this mental illness and seek treatment to safely overcome addiction.

-If you’re struggling with addiction, understand you don’t have to overcome addiction on your own without help.
-Call our 24/7 confidential helpline at 800-934-1582(Who Answers?) to learn more about nearby drug rehab centers that can help you overcome substance abuse.
+People who’ve misused drugs don’t have to overcome addiction on their own in silence.
+Call our 24/7 confidential helpline at 800-934-1582(Sponsored) to learn more about nearby drug rehab centers that can help overcome substance abuse.

 Substances that carry a high risk for psychosis include the following: